Virtuant/hadoop-admin-2019/docs/dataframes-datasets.md

 ### Programmatically Specifying Schema

-Type the following commands(one line a time) into your Spark-shell:
+Copy or type the following commands(one line a time) into your Spark-shell:

 1\.
 Import the necessary libraries